aisin-remote/qira/README.md

-# QAU Application Installation Guide
+# QOPRA Application Installation Guide

-This guide will walk you through the steps to install the QAU (Quality Assessment Utility) application.
+This guide will walk you through the steps to install the QOPRA (Quality Control Product & Project) application.

 ## Prerequisites